-For this transaction, DBRS considered an annual base case PD of 5.6%.
-The DBRS base case PD was based on the historical performing data of the last six years and calculated based on the weighted average default rate of the six different loan types in the pool.
+For this transaction, DBRS considered an annualised base case PD of 10.6% % which is significantly higher than that assumed for previous transactions.
+The DBRS base case PD was based on the historical performing data of the last eight years and calculated based on the weighted average default rate of the six different loan types in the pool.
+DBRS also recognises that the historical data includes restructured non-performing loans which are marked as defaulted on the historical data and which could lead to conservative PD estimates.
+However, Santander was unable to provide additional data to quantify this effect and as such DBRS will have to base its analysis on the data as provided.